 Wheel of the Year

 Lammas (also known as Lughnasadh) marks the height of Summer and falls between the Summer Solstice (Litha) and the Autumn Equinox (Mabon) each year.
-The festival is typically celebrated on the 1st/2nd August, but the energy of this period can be felt from mid-July to mid-August.
+The festival is typically celebrated at the start of August, but the energy of this period can be felt from mid-July to mid-August.

 Traditionally Lammas marked the beginning of the harvest.
 Corn, Wheat and other grains have reached maturity and stand golden in the fields awaiting their harvest.
 Seeds and fruits are ripening.
 This is a time of abundance, gathering and taking stock of the year thus far.